 Providence, God’s Forgotten Hand

-But this kind of thinking has not always been this way for Christians.
+But that word, providence, seems to have morphed in more recent times.
+It now means that God is providing for us affluence, peace, and health.
+If God did not provide for us what we define as good things, then, by that definition of providence, He didn’t provide.
+And in even more recent years the word providence has seemed to almost disappear from our vocabulary altogether as our culture and church increasingly sees the world through the Secular Humanist lens they were trained to see them through by the state schoolhouse.
+I would that you be aware that this kind of thinking has not always been the way for Christians.
 In days of old, the farmer would plant his field and then pray for rain.
 If rain came, it was the providence of God and God was praised.
-If the rain did not come, it was the providence of God, and He was praised.
-God either brought the rain, or He did not.
+If the rain didn’t come, it was the providence of God, and He was praised all the same.
+God either brought the rain, or He didn’t.
 But He was praised either way.
 We might also consider Joseph.
-By God’s providence he was sold into slavery by his own brothers, and he suffered.
-By providence God did not send rain into Canaan which resulted in a famine.
-By God’s providence Joseph was in Egypt to give the family refuge from the famine.
+By God’s providence, he was sold into slavery by his own brothers and then suffered.
+By providence, God did not send rain into Canaan and a famine ensued.
+By God’s providence, Joseph was in Egypt to give the family refuge from the famine.
 None of this was by random chance.
 God had a plan, and he provided for it.
-It is how the entirety of scripture reads.
+It’s how the entirety of scripture reads.

-But if there was one thing not fair that is above everything else, it is that God’s wrath was poured out on His son and not on us, for that also was the providence of God.
+But if there ever was a thing more unfair than anything else in the history of Man, it is that God’s wrath was poured out on His innocent Son rather than us, which was also the providence of God.
 That I am not as smart, handsome, wealthy, personable, talented and good as I would like to be is nothing compared to the great love that was poured out for me on the cross.
 I am in no position to make claims of victimhood, come what may.
 I was redeemed in eternity before a holy and righteous God through His providence.
 When bad things happen I get to accept them therefore with praise.
-I am redeemed!
-Whatever my lot, He has taught me to say, it is well with my soul.
+“I am redeemed!
+Whatever my lot, He has taught me to say, it is well with my soul.”